Can Red Light Therapy Treat Vitamin D Deficiency?

 If your vitamin D levels are low, the good news is that the most effective fixes are simple and well-studied.

 For most people, natural sunlight is the best source of vitamin D, because UVB rays are essential for vitamin D synthesis.
 Spending short, safe periods outdoors is often enough to help maintain healthy levels.
-Just be mindful of your skin type, location, and season, since sunlight strength varies more than most people realize.
+Just be mindful of your skin type, location and season since sunlight strength varies more than most people realise.

-Food can help too.
-Focus on foods like:
+Food can help too.⁸ Focus on foods like:

 • Fatty fish like salmon, sardines, and mackerel